UDPM: Upsampling Diffusion Probabilistic Models

 and

 where in contrast to previous diffusion models that used $\mathcal{H}=I$, in this work we define the operator $\mathcal{H}$ as a downsampling operator, defined by applying a blur filter $\mathcal{W}$ followed by subsampling with stride $\gamma$.
-As a result, the forward diffusion process decreases the variables dimensions in addition to the increased noise levels.
+As a result, the forward diffusion process decreases the variables' dimensions in addition to the increased noise levels.

 In diffusion models, the goal is to match the joint distributions $p_\theta(\x_{1:L}|\x_0)$ (learned) and $q(\x_{1:L}|\x_0)$ under some statistical distance.
 One particular choice is the Kullback-Leibler (KL) divergence, which we adopt here.
 Formally,

 Thus, one can minimize the KL-divergence between $p_\theta(\x_{1:L}|\x_0)$ and $q(\x_{1:L}|\x_0)$ by minimizing the Evidence Lower Bound (ELBO).
 As we show in Appendix~\ref{appndx:ELBO}, this is equivalent to

-where the last equality is shown in Appendix~\ref{appndx:ELBO}.
-The right hand side of \eqref{eq:ELBO} can be minimized stochastically w.r.t. $\theta$ using gradient descent, where at each step a random $t$ is chosen and therefore a single term of \eqref{eq:ELBO} is optimized.
+The right-hand side of \eqref{eq:ELBO} can be then minimized stochastically w.r.t. $\theta$ using gradient descent, where at each step a random $l$ is chosen and a single term of \eqref{eq:ELBO} is optimized.